robballou/qs.js/README.md

 # qs.js

-A library for interacting with and manipulating query strings
+A library for interacting with and manipulating query strings.

 ## Examples